Dr Antonio de Marvao February Seminar Series

 February 10, 2026

-We are pleased to welcome Dr Antonio de Marvao - Clinical Senior Lecturer at King's College London, and Consultant Cardiologist and Obstetric Physician at GSTT and KCH - who will deliver his talk “Detecting the Rare, Managing the Common: AI-Driven Cardiovascular Care Using EHR Data" as part of our Seminar Series.
+We were pleased to welcome Dr Antonio de Marvao - Clinical Senior Lecturer at King's College London, and Consultant Cardiologist and Obstetric Physician at GSTT and KCH - who delivered his talk “Detecting the Rare, Managing the Common: AI-Driven Cardiovascular Care Using EHR Data" as part of our Seminar Series.

 Abstract: Cardiovascular disease encompasses rare inherited conditions and highly prevalent disorders such as hypertension and cardiometabolic disease.
 Despite differing epidemiology, both require accurate, dynamic and scalable risk stratification.
 Electronic health records provide longitudinal, multimodal data at population scale.
 However, their heterogeneity and fragmentation demand advanced artificial intelligence methods to generate clinically actionable insight.
 Approximately 70 to 80 percent of NHS data exists in unstructured free text, rendering much of the clinically relevant signal inaccessible to conventional analytics without natural language processing or large language models.